Are you looking for support for your children and family?

 Ask us about:

 This program brings community members of all ages together.
 Participants are matched according to age, gender, personality and interests.
 Meetings are held where pairs build a relationship through various activities such as arts, crafts, games and discussion.
+Project Friend Plus has a community service focus, and pairs work on service projects that benefit local human services agencies and organizations.

 Here's what past participants and their parents have to say about Project Friend: